markuman/go-redis/README.md

 ##### GET
 `r.get(key)`
-return type will be a char!
+return type will be a char or a double _(depends on the reply of hiredis)_

         ret = r.get('go-redis')